 - File your return on time.
 Consider filing your taxes electronically.
 Filing online can help you avoid mistakes and find credits and deductions that you may qualify for.
 In many cases you can file for free.
 Learn more about e-file.

 - If you have dependent children, you may be able to claim a tax credit for them.
-Publication 972, Child Tax Credit (PDF), has information about this credit.
+Publication 972, Credit Tax Credit and Credit for Other Dependents (PDF), has information about these credits.

 - Publication 1, Your Rights as a Taxpayer